Tillicum Beach: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Tillicum Beach had a population of 130 living in 58 of its 70 total private dwellings, a change of from its 2016 population of 193.
 With a land area of 0.4 km2, it had a population density of in 2021.

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Tillicum Beach had a population of 179 living in 69 of its 85 total private dwellings, a change of from its 2011 population of 105.
 With a land area of 0.48 km2, it had a population density of in 2016.

+Amenities

+As of 2026, Tillicum Beach offers facilities for camping, boating, and playing outdoor sports.
+It is a popular destination for anglers.
+The locality also contains a ball diamond, playground, and picnic shelter.